-- 1. Report bullying incidents to the Club Welfare Officer or a member of the Club Committee (Committee members are: Jody Buckley Chairperson, Toni Gray Secretary & Club Welfare Officer, David Biggs Vice Chairperson, Chris Bernal Club Treasurer New Level Youth CIC, Stuart Hudson Head of Girls Football) - 2.
+- Report bullying incidents to the Club Welfare Officer or a member of the Club Committee (Committee members are: Leon Walton Chairperson, Mike Wilkes Secretary & Treasurer, Laura Cornwell Academy Welfare Officer) - 2.
 In cases of serious bullying, the incidents will be referred to the County FA Welfare Officer for advice and possibly to the FA Case Management Team. - 3.
 Parents/Carers should be informed and will be asked to come to a meeting to discuss the problem. - 4.
 If necessary and appropriate, the police will be consulted - 5.
 The bullying behaviour and threats of bullying must be investigated and the bullying stopped quickly. - 6.
 An attempt will be made to help the bully/bullies change their behaviour. - 7.
-If mediation fails and the bullying is seen to continue the club will initiate disciplinary action under the club constitution/Code of Conduct.
+If mediation fails and the bullying is seen to continue the Academy will initiate disciplinary action under the academy constitution/Code of Conduct.

-New Level Soccer Group action:
+New Level Soccer Academy action:

-If New Level Soccer Group decide it is appropriate for us to deal with the situation, we will follow the procedure outlined below:
+If New Level Soccer Academy decide it is appropriate for us to deal with the situation, we will follow the procedure outlined below:

 - 1. Reconciliation by getting the parties together.
 It may be that a genuine apology solves the problem. - 2.
 If this fails/is not appropriate then a small panel (made up from the Chairman, Club Welfare Officer, Secretary, Committee members) should meet with the parent/carer and the child alleging bullying to get details of the allegation.
 Minutes should be taken for clarity, which should be agreed by all as a true account. - 3.
 The same panel should meet with the alleged bully and parent/s and put the incident raised to them to answer and give their view of the allegation.
 Minutes should again be taken and agreed. - 4.
 If bullying has, in their view, taken place the individual should be warned and put on notice of further action i.e., temporary or permanent suspension if the bullying continues.

-Consideration should be given as to whether a reconciliation meeting between parties is appropriate at this time. - 5.
-In some cases, the parent of the bully or bullied player can be asked to attend training - sessions, if they are able to do so, and if appropriate.
+Consideration should be given as to whether a reconciliation meeting between parties is appropriate at this time.

+- 5. In some cases, the parent of the bully or bullied player can be asked to attend training sessions, if they are able to do so, and if appropriate.
 The club committee should monitor the situation for a given period to ensure the bullying is not being repeated. - 6.
 All coaches involved with both individuals should be made aware of the concerns and outcome of the process i.e., the warning.